Dominant India beat Argentina 3-1 to seal QF berth in Olympic men's hockey | Sports-Games

 The top-four make the last-eight stage from each group.

-India will play hosts Japan in their final pool match on Friday.
+India will take on Japan in their final pool match on Friday.

 The Indians were aggressive and put pressure on the Argentine defence from the very beginning, attacking in numbers.